 Resetting your phone

-Resetting your phone will return it to the same state it was in the first time you turned it on.
-All of your personal content, including text messages and apps you've downloaded, will be erased, and the phone will be restored to its factory settings.
+Resetting your Windows Phone will return it to the state it was in the first time you turned it on.
+All of your personal content will be erased, and the phone will be restored to its factory settings.

 If you decide to reset your phone, you can back up apps, text messages, photos and more to your Microsoft account in the cloud beforehand.
 To learn more about how this works, see Backing up your stuff.

 Be careful.
-Resetting your phone will erase all content stored on your phone, including apps, text messages, call history, music, photos and more.
-To learn about some other things you can try first, see Your Windows Phone 8 doesn't work or respond as expected.
+Resetting your phone will erase all content stored on your phone, including apps and games (along with app data and game progress), text messages, call history, music, photos and more.

 To reset your phone